oracle-livelabs/security/database/baseline/dbsat/dbsat.md

     ![DBSAT](./images/dbsat-003.png "Login to DBSAT")

     **Note**:
-    - You can safely ignore any existing warnings.
     - The `DBSAT_ADMIN` user is preconfigured in this database.
 If you need to create the `DBSAT_ADMIN` user in a different environment, refer to the product documentation for the required minimum privileges and roles.

 6. A file named **pdbhol.dbsat** is created in the directory.
 You don't need to uncompress this file.
 DBSAT Reporter can accept either the JSON file (if –n was used) or the <code>.dbsat</code> compressed file.